GiacomoRicigliano/xkn/README.md

 It is only intended to be explored in order to acquire familiarity and start using the basic functionalities.

-The development is in progress, here the predicted timeline:

-- End of 2023:          Extensive documentation
-- First months of 2024: First beta release

-Please, check the repo https://github.com/GiacomoRicigliano/xkn regularly for updates.
+The development is in progress, please, check the repo https://github.com/GiacomoRicigliano/xkn regularly for updates.

 ## Installation